packagist/private-packagist-docs/docs/synchronizations-faq.md

 If an organization is synchronized with multiple remote organizations then only admins and owners of the primary synchronization are added to the respective teams.

-When promoting a synchronization to a primary synchronization from a different integration (e.g. from GitHub to Bitbucket), new admins and owners will be added from the primary synchronization to Private Packagist.
+When promoting a synchronization to a primary synchronization, new admins and owners will be added from the primary synchronization to Private Packagist.
 Users who are not in the new team will lose access to the organization.
-You can resotre their access by connecting the account to the new service from the profile page.
+To restore their access, the user have to connect their account to the new service from the profile page.

 ## How to migrate a synchronization from GitHub to Bitbucket?